lpaube/NetPractice/README.md

   We can now put this address of **40.178.145.128** in the Internet destination.
 The **/25** following the destination address represents the mask applied to its address.
   <br>
   <br>
-  A destination of *40.178.145.227/25* is equivalent to the destination address *40.178.145.128/25*, since the mask of */25* will turn to 0 all the bits after the 25th to determine the destination's network address.
+  A destination of *40.178.145.227/25* is equivalent to the destination address *40.178.145.128/25*, since the mask of */25* will turn all the bits after the 25th to 0 to get the destination's network address.

 </details>